geotrellis/geotrellis-site/docs/documentation/geotrellis/vector.rst

 Rasterization
 -------------

 Rasterization of vector data is the process of converting vectors into rasters.
 There's a few different ways for you to rasterize your vector data using GeoTrellis.

+TODO

 Interpolation
 -------------

 Interpolation is the process of taking point data and using it to interpolate the values of all the cells in a raster.

+TODO

 Kernel Density
 --------------